 - provide information about community services and resources available for young people

-- plan, conduct and evaluate programs for young people in areas such as employment and training, education, self-development, accommodation, welfare and counselling
+- plan, conduct and evaluate programmes for young people in areas such as employment and training, education, self-development, accommodation, welfare and counselling

 - plan and organise activities such as sports, handicrafts, dancing, drama, hiking, bushwalking and holiday camps